 The Marian Mayne Award is a gorgeous perpetual trophy which will remain at The Singing Gardens not only continuing to promote the competition but also the memory of Marian Mayne herself, whose generous bequest provided the trophy itself as well as ongoing prize money.

-This year the Marian Mayne Award was presented to Helene Castles for her poem Art in the Singing Garden.
+In 2019 the Marian Mayne Award was presented to Helene Castles for her poem Art in the Singing Garden.
 When I asked Helene to articulate what it meant for her to win the Award she had the following to say:

 “I wrote the poem Art in the Singing Garden to honour CJ Dennis and to interpret the beauty, the sounds and the surrounds of The Singing Garden.
 I walked around the garden, on that sunny day, before the winners were announced and my poem came alive for me.
 I am happy to have my name on the Marian Mayne Perpetual Trophy – for winning the Adult Open section – The Toolangi CJ Dennis Poetry Competition – 2019 so that Art in the Singing Garden becomes a part of The Singing Garden story.
 Thanks to the CJ Dennis Society and to Marian Mayne’s bequest, for making sure that this important Australian story lives on.”
 Helene Castles